The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 Brunei Food Guide

-Brunei’s cuisine offers a unique mix of rich indigenous culture, an intensely tropical climate, love for seafood and spice, and the blending of cultures from Indonesia to India to China to England.
-Whether you seek sweet or savory, meat or veggie, Brunei offers something to all.
-Since Brunei is remotely located from most of the world, you’ll almost certainly encounter a dish you’ve never seen or heard of before in this great country.
+Brunei’s cuisine is the result of a mix of rich indigenous culture, a tropical climate, a local love for seafood and spice, and the blending of cultures from Indonesia to India to China to England.
+Whether you’re seeking sweet or savory, meat or veggie, Brunei offers it all.
+As Brunei is remotely located from most of the world, visitors are able to taste flavors and dishes they’ve never seen or heard of before.

 In this travel guide, we’ll explore the cuisine of Brunei.

-We’ll cover the four influences which define Bruneian cuisine, Brunei’s staple dishes, Ambuyat (the national dish), Nasi Katok (the national fast food), popular street foods, snacks, desserts and drinks, plus some helpful tips about Bruneian customs and where to find these foods once you’re in Brunei.
+We’ll cover the 4 key influences that define Bruneian cuisine, Brunei’s staple dishes, Ambuyat (the national dish), Nasi Katok (the national fast food), popular street foods, snacks, desserts and drinks, plus helpful tips regarding Bruneian customs and where to find these foods once you’re in Brunei.

 ambuyat-with-cacah-set.jpg